civicrm/civicrm-sysadmin-guide/docs/planning/demo.md

 online payment options.

-If you are having trouble working on a demo site, contact the CiviCRM core team via the forum or IRC.
+If you are having trouble working on a demo site, contact the CiviCRM [Core Team](https://civicrm.org/teams/core-team).
 If you want a more controlled environment for exploring CiviCRM, install your own test site.

 ## Test installations